-By Melissa DeDonder, managing editor, Peterson Publications, Inc.
+By Melissa DeDonder, writer, Peterson Publications, Inc.

 In the highly competitive world of retail, products need to stand out on the shelves.
 Brand owners, printers and packagers have a variety of decorative enhancement processes at their disposal, many of which incorporate UV/EB technology.
 One process that is beginning to flourish in the marketplace is Cast and Cure™, also known as film casting.
 This technology uses UV/EB varnishes and specialty films to create diffractive surfaces that produce unique finishes for the printing and packaging industries.